 - Any card with Chase Ultimate Rewards, including this one, allows you to transfer points between spouses or domestic partners for free.
 This makes it easier to book travel and also helps to ensure you don’t get separated during a trip as you could if you were on separate reservations.
 “It’s a million times easier just to put everything in one account and book all under one reservation,” Steele says.

 - When two members of a couple each get a card, they can get hit with double annual fees.
-With the Chase Sapphire Preferred, the $95 annual fee is waived the first year.
-Before the annual fee hits a year down the road, one of you can cancel or downgrade to a no-annual-fee Chase card, such as the Chase Freedom card.
+With the Chase Sapphire Preferred, the annual fee is $95.
+Before the annual fee comes due again a year down the road, one of you can cancel or downgrade to a no-annual-fee Chase card, such as the Chase Freedom card.

 How should you handle the double sign-ups?
-First, one of you can get the card and add the other as an authorized user to get the authorized user bonus.
+First, one of you can get the card.
 You can work together to complete the minimum spend on the first card and get the sign-up bonus.
 The cardholder then refers the other spouse through the refer-a-friend program to snag another 10,000 points.
-Spouse No. 2 can get the card and add spouse No. 1 as an authorized user for 5,000 more points.
+Spouse No. 2 can get the card.
 Then both work to complete the minimum spend for the second sign-up bonus.
-This way, a couple can rack up 120,000 points in six months.
+This way, a couple can rack up 130,000 points in six months.

 There’s a lot of payoff in doubling big sign-up bonuses.
 “If it’s a good deal for one, it’s a great deal for two,” Steele says.

 Two more cards that work nicely for newly married couples are the American Express EveryDay Preferred card and the Discover it Cash Back card.
 With these cards, couples can rack up rewards quickly through the spending power of two.

 Here’s the lowdown on how newlyweds can gain from getting the AmEx EveryDay Preferred card or the Discover it Cash Back card.